kevinandris/kevinandris/README.md

 # Hi there 👋

 Welcome to my Github page, I am Kevin, Auckland University of Technology graduate living in Auckland, New Zealand.
 My objective is to be a full stack developer for website implementations and now looking for an internship to be involved for a software development.
-Please feel free to check out my latest pinned projects below ^_^
+Feel free to check out my latest pinned projects below ^_^

 # 📊 GitHub Stats:
 ![](https://github-readme-streak-stats.herokuapp.com/?user=kevinandris&theme=radical&hide_border=false)<br/>